MundoAndino Home : Andes Argentina Guide at MundoAndino

 ;Rare models and special editions

-(*)this model was worn just for 2 matches during a summer tournament in 2005.
+**: This model was worn just for 2 matches versus River Plate in 2010 Torneo de Verano

-The club have had five different crests in their history, the outer shape of the crest has remained unchanged throughout Boca's history.
+The club has had five different designs for its crest during its history, although its outline has remained unchanged throughout its history.
 In 1955, laurel leaves were added to celebrate the club's 50th anniversary, and the colours were changed to match those on the team's jersey.

-In 1970, one star was added to the badge for each title won domestically and internationally (bottom part).
+In 1970, one star was added to the badge for each title won domestically and internationally (at the bottom).
 A new star was added to the corresponding section whenever Boca wins a title.
 To the delight of fans, the crest had to be modified several times in recent years.
-In 2007 the club changed its crest to include only 3 stars, one for each Intercontinental Cup / Club world title .
+In 2007, the club changed its crest to include only 3 stars, one for each Intercontinental Cup / Club world title .

-Boca Juniors used several fields before settling on the current grounds on Brandsen.
-Their first ground was in la Darsena Sur but it was vacated in 1907 because it failed to meet the minimum requirements of the league, they then used three pitches in the Isla Demarchi area between 1908 and 1912.
-Between 1914 and 1915 the club moved away from La Boca for the only time in their history, moving to Wilde in the Avellaneda Partido of the Buenos Aires Province but a relatively poor season and low attendances in 1915 forced them to move back to La Boca.
+Boca Juniors used several locations before settling on their current ground on Brandsen.
+Their first ground was in la Darsena Sur but it was vacated in 1907 as it failed to meet the minimum league requirements.
+They then used three grounds in the Isla Demarchi area between 1908 and 1912.
+Between 1914 and 1915, the club moved away from La Boca for the only time in its history, moving to Wilde in the Avellaneda Partido of the Buenos Aires Province but a relatively poor season and poor attendances in 1915 forced them to move back to La Boca.

-On May 25 1916 Boca opened their new stadium on the intersection of Calle Ministro Brin and Calle Senguel they stayed there until 1924 when they moved to their current location on Calle Brandsen and Calle Del Crucero.
+On 25 May 1916, Boca opened their new stadium at the intersection of Calle Ministro Brin and Calle Senguel, playing there until 1924 when they moved to their current location on Calle Brandsen and Calle Del Crucero.

-The Bombonera currently has a capacity of around 61,000, the club's popularity make tickets hard to find, especially for the Superclasico game against River Plate.
-There are planned improvements for the stadium, including measures to ease crowd congestion, use of new technology in the stadium and improved corporate facilities.
+The Bombonera currently has a capacity of around 61,000.
+The club's popularity make tickets hard to come by, especially for the Superclasico game against River Plate.
+There are further improvements planned for the stadium, including measures to ease crowd congestion, use of new technology and improved corporate facilities.

 Darsena Sud: 1908 - 1912